-Even in the Tenderloin, the Z Zoul Cafe stands out.
+Even in the Tenderloin, the Z Zoul Cafe and its Sudanese food stands out.
 The Tenderloin has some of the only affordable housing in the Bay Area, but investment in the area has been minimal.
 Some people feel the neighborhood has little to offer but to others, it means a fresh start.

 This is where Aref Elgaali’s journey began.
 On Eddy Street, in the heart of the Tenderloin, sits Z Zoul Cafe.
 It’s the Bay Area’s only Sudanese cafe.

 The owner of Z Zoul, Sudanese exile and refugee Aref Elgaali, is one of the many welcoming faces in the Tenderloin.